 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

 Challenges: The Ukrainian government faces intense political, military, and economic pressure from Russia and the pernicious influence of deeply rooted corruption.
-Russia continues its aggression in eastern Ukraine and its occupation of Crimea, closes its markets to Ukrainian goods, and exploits weak institutions and corrupt actors to thwart reforms.
-Despite these challenges, the Ukrainian government continues to implement important reforms and has laid the foundations of a new system to fight corruption and align law enforcement agencies with U.S. and European standards and practices.
-Much remains to be done to institutionalize these reforms and ensure the system is more effective at combating transnational crime and corruption.
+Russia continues its aggression in eastern Ukraine and its occupation of Crimea, closes its markets to Ukrainian goods, and exploits weak institutions and corrupt actors to undermine reforms.
+Despite these challenges, the Ukrainian government continues to implement important reforms and has laid the foundation of a new system to fight corruption and align law enforcement agencies with U.S. and European standards and practices.
+Much remains to be done to institutionalize these reforms and ensure the system is effective in combating transnational crime and corruption.

 Goals: The United States improves Ukraine’s capacity to deliver citizen security and combat organized crime.
 This work builds law enforcement cooperation between the United States and Ukraine to address transnational threats, including those with a U.S. nexus.
 The United States also strengthens criminal justice sector institutions and improves citizens’ trust in government, enhancing Ukraine’s resilience to Russian malign influence.
 INL’s objectives in Ukraine are to: strengthen law enforcement agencies to address complex security challenges facing Ukraine; reform criminal justice agencies in line with Western best practices; and support Ukraine’s efforts to tackle corruption, including through independent anti-corruption agencies.